To educate, encourage and empower individuals and organizations to communicate more effectively on behalf of Florida agriculture.

 to help share the positive messages of Florida agriculture

-The Ag Institute continues to serve as a communications resource for and about the state’s agriculture industry, gaining strength from the collaboration of knowledge from members involved in the many different sectors of Florida agriculture.
+The Agriculture Communicators of Florida continue to serve as a communications resource for and about the state’s agriculture industry, gaining strength from the collaboration of knowledge from members involved in the many different sectors of Florida agriculture.

-The Agriculture Institute of Florida, Inc. Foundation, the charitable arm of the Agriculture Institute of Florida, Inc., is dedicated to promoting the value of Florida agriculture, educating the public and helping elected officials understand the state’s rich agricultural history and diverse agricultural industries.
+The Agriculture Communicators of Florida, Inc. Foundation, the charitable arm of the Agriculture Communicators of Florida, Inc., is dedicated to promoting the value of Florida agriculture, educating the public and helping elected officials understand the state’s rich agricultural history and diverse agricultural industries.

 AMBER MALONEY / Wish Farms